pjwigan/Url2Text/url2text-common/README.md

 ### Class: Url2TextResponse
 Encapsulates the response data, plus `toJson()` and `toString()` methods for JSON and plain text output respectively.

+To reduce memory usage, a Reader is used internally as the text provider.
+Thus instances of this class are both Closeable and AutoCloseable.

 LICENSE
 -------